Dhofar rebellion: Revolutionaries' left-wing shift

 It was not long before the Dhofar Liberation Front began to move to the left.
 A left-wing faction, largely from the Al Qarra tribe, spoke of Arab unity, socialism, anti-colonialism, and a pan-Persian Gulf revolution, but the right-wing Bait Kathir tribal faction in the front remained primarily concerned with Dhofari separatism.
 The eventual triumph of the leftist element was ensured by events in neighboring South Yemen, where the National Front came to power in late 1967 after the British had withdrawn.

 The new regime in Aden became an active patron of the Dhofar Liberation Front, providing arms, money, an outlet for rebel publicity and propaganda, and a haven for the fighters.
 The Yemeni port of Hawf and the interior town of Habrut became important supply depots for materiel being passed to the insurgents.
 By mid-1968, the rebels were able to make daylight raids on Salalah and Mirbat, and by the end of the year, the rebels were fairly well-equipped and organized, and more aggressive.

+The Hamrin delegates adopted Marxism-Leninism as their ideology, intending to "liberate all of the Gulf from British imperialism."
+Political scientist Fred Halliday reported during his visit to the area that "wherever we went we saw people wearing Mao and Lenin badges, reading socialist works and discussing."
+Works included those of Vladimir Lenin and the German playwright Bertolt Brecht.
+Palestinian voices were given significant space in Dhufari publications, with Palestinian revolutionary writers such as Sakher Habash contributing poems and essays expressing solidarity with Dhufar.
+The movement's two main periodicals, the weekly Sawt al-Thawra ("Voice of the Revolution") and the monthly 9 Yunyu ("9 June"), regularly featured writings and discussions on global revolutionary and tricontinental movements.

 Two congresses were held in 1965 and 1968 to define the movement's political objectives.
 The growing strength of the radical wing was reflected at the second congress, since described as a turning point in the rebellion, and was held in September 1968 at Hamrin.
 The Dhofar Liberation Front was renamed the Popular Front for the Liberation of the Occupied Arab Gulf, a 40-member General Command was elected to replace the old leaders, and a new statement of goals was promulgated.
 The new name signified the organization was no longer concentrating on Dhofari separatism, but was committed to a people's war throughout the Persian Gulf, which was described as "a single historical, geographical, and ethnic entity."
-The Hamrin delegates adopted Marxism-Leninism as their ideology, intending to "liberate all of the Gulf from British imperialism."
-Political scientist Fred Halliday reported during his visit to the area that "wherever we went we saw people wearing Mao and Lenin badges, reading socialist works and discussing."
-Works included those of Lenin and the German playwright Bertolt Brecht.
-Palestinian voices were given significant space in Dhufari publications, with Palestinian revolutionary writers such as Sakher Habash contributing poems and essays expressing solidarity with Dhufar.
-The movement's two main periodicals, the weekly Sawt al-Thawra ("Voice of the Revolution") and the monthly 9 Yunyu ("9 June"), regularly featured writings and discussions on global revolutionary and tricontinental movements.